PWGIS/ArcPy/Location/README.txt

  1).
 What if the list passed into the createLayers function consists of both feature classes and feature datasets?
  2).
 Once all the items in a list have been handled we want to break out of the loop and move to the next function.  that isn't working.
  3).
 If we pass in a feature dataset, how do we handle feature classes that we want to skip, like soScadaSensor?
- 4).
-Join the joinClosest back to the layer based on the facilityID and then calculate the value of the location field from the site address

  -----------------------------------------------------------------------------